25prabhu10/notes/docs/Concepts/UML.md

    5. Package diagram
    6. Deployment diagram

-2. _behaviour_: Represents dynamic view of the system and its components
+2. _Behaviour_: Represents dynamic view of the system and its components
    1. Use case diagram:
       - Capture high-level functionality of a system using notations for actors, use cases, and relationships among them